luisc8487/navigation-routing-system/README.md

 - **Tailwind CSS** provides utility classes for styling.
 - **classnames** lets you conditionally apply classes based on props.
 - **tailwind-merge** ensures that conflicting Tailwind classes are resolved correctly.
+- The spread operator allows the `Button` component to accept and forward any extra props, including `className`, making it easy to customize buttons from the parent component.
+The combination of `classnames` and `tailwind-merge` ensures all classes are merged and applied correctly.
 - **react-icons** makes it easy to add SVG icons to your buttons.
 - The `Button` component is highly reusable and customizable via props.